isomerpages/imda-tradetrust/_solution/Shipping & Logistics.md

 your supply chain partners.</p>
 <p></p>
 <p>Cargo release can be automated during acceptance of surrendered Bills
-with identity and authenticity checks.</p>
+and more secured with identity and authenticity checks.</p>
 <p></p>
 </li>
 <li>